StefaniaSerbanoiu/Store-Catalogue-App/README.md

-lab 2 and bonus tasks are in backend and frontend folders lab 3 - sorting on field price from entity 'Shoe'
+lab 2 and bonus tasks are in backend and frontend folders \n

+lab 3 - sorting on field price from entity 'Shoe'